The Democratic Party candidates face off in the first debate for the 2016 presidential election.

 The three other candidates -- former Maryland Gov. Martin O'Malley, former Virginia senator and Secretary of the Navy Jim Webb and former Rhode Island Gov. Lincoln Chafee -- all polled below 1 percent, while Vice President Joe Biden -- who has not declared his candidacy -- polled at 17.4 percent.

-Standout debate performances have boosted Republican candidates after their debates, especiallyCarly Fiorina, who grabbed the spotlight during the first under-card debate and earned herself a spot on the main stage for the second GOP debate
+Standout debate performances have boosted Republican candidates after their debates, especiallyCarly Fiorina, who grabbed the spotlight during the first under-card debate and earned herself a spot on the main stage for the second GOP debate.

 But, who won the Democratic debate?
 And will he or she see a bump in poll numbers?